TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 ### 5) System shall have a primary output speaker that generates acoustic sounds based on its analog input from the system. |Origin: Conceptual design and to fulfill goal of system|
 The processing portion of the system is going to process a signal and convert it to analog to be sent to the output.
 To properly make use of this analog input the output subsystem must be able to take in this analog signal and after amplifying it, output it as an acoustic sound wave that will attenuate noise.
 With this in mind, the output system is being designed in a way that allows the amplifier to take in an analog input and properly interface with the speaker to emit and appropriate output.

-### 6) Speaker shall be capable of outputting at a sound pressure efficiency of at least 90 dB. |Origin: Constraints of room and device constraints|
+### 6) Speaker shall be capable of outputting at a sound pressure level of at least 90 dB. |Origin: Constraints of room and device constraints|
 Sound pressure level (SPL) is characterized as the difference between the pressure of a sound wave and the ambient pressure of the air that it is traveling through [5].
 The sound pressure level of the speaker will need to be higher than the sound that it is trying to cancel in order for it to effecitvely cancel the sound.
 With this in mind, a good middle ground that allows for a wide range of speakers that can output at an appropriate SPL to cover a portion of the room is a 90 dB SPL.

 ### 7) Speaker shall have an input power rating maximum of 16 watts |Origin: Amplifier specifications and power insurance|